dwhall/minisvd2nim/README.md

   setField[PERIPH_REGVal](regVal, bitOffset, bitWidth, fieldVal)
 ```

-You can look at the source if you want to see the implementations
+You can look at [the source](https://github.com/dwhall/minisvd2nim/blob/main/src/minisvd2nimpkg/templates.nim#L71)
-of `getField` and `setField`.
+if you want to see the implementations of `getField` and `setField`.

 ## How to hack on minisvd2nim

 There are two parts to `minisvd2nim` parsing and rendering the SVD (.xml) file;
-and using templates to create usable code from the .nim file full of declarations.
+and using templates to create usable code from the device file.
 Once we get ALL possible XML nodes parsed and rendered, then what remains is
 creating templates for our applications' needs.